buzzm/postgresbson/README.md

 but on Linux, lots of things are done with `sudo yum` and resources end up owned as root in `/usr/pgsql-nn` and `/usr/lib64`.

+In addition, on RHEL 9, there appears to be an oddment around the compilation target in make trying to create a `.bc` LLVM file using `clang` in addition to the regular `.so` shlib using `gcc`.
+On many platforms, `clang` may not be installed and even if it is, the `pg_config` modified `Makefile` may use the wrong path to it e.g. `/usr/lib64/ccache/clang` instead of `/usr/bin/clang` or just `clang`.
+The good news it appears the `.bc` LLVM output is *not* necessary for the postgres extension.
+As long as the `.so` is installed into the proper path the extension will work.
+At your discretion you can "manually make" the `.bc` file by editing the command line and then running `make PGUSER=postgres install` again.

-Make sure you install *and* restart your postgres server to properly pick up the new BSON extension.
+Make sure you install *and then restart* your postgres server to properly pick up the new BSON extension.

 Testing
 ========

 ```
-# Make sure postgres-devel is installed *first*; psycopg2 install uses it:
+# Make sure postgresql16-devel (or 14 or 15) is installed *first*.
+# pip3 install psycopg2 uses pg_config; thus the PATH must also be set!
-pip3 install psycopg2
+PATH=/path/to/pgsql-16/bin/pg_config:$PATH pip3 install psycopg2

 pip3 install pymongo   # for bson only; we won't be using the mongo driver

 python3 pgbson_test.py